SDFIdk/skraafoto_tile_public/README.md

 Note: Depending on the context (where the env var is set) it may be necessary to escape the quotes.

-When cogtiler recieves a request to read data from a COG at a certain url, it checks if the url starts with one of the prefixes from the whitelist.
+When `cogtiler` recieves a request to read data from a COG at a certain url, it checks if the url starts with one of the prefixes from the whitelist.
 Otherwise an error is returned to the client.

+### Header bytes
+`cogtiler` fetches a predefined number of bytes from the beginning af the file, if the header is bigger than this then more roundtrips are made.

+The number of bytes initially fetched are `16384` by default, but this can be overridden by using the environment variable `COG_INGESTED_BYTES_AT_OPEN` (see [code](https://github.com/Dataforsyningen/skraafoto_tile_public/blob/cc2758d4ac540a551b4966fe4018241c58036bbd/src/cogtiler/aiocogdumper/cog_tiles.py#L229)).

 ## Disclaimer
 `cogtiler` is built for and tested with COGs that are jpeg compressed using GDAL.
 It will definitely NOT work with anything else than jpeg compression.
 It is most likely possible to create jpeg compressed COGs that wont work with `cogtiler`.